 In a society where there is still an attitude and sense of entitlement, parents may face the difficult task of un-spoiling their children.
 I admit, as a child, I was probably a little spoiled but my parents also put their foot down on more than one occasion.
 The lesson stuck and I learned to wait until it was time.
 I also learned to appreciate what I already had- which was plenty.
 Now, as a mom, I want to instill those same values of having an attitude of gratitude and earning what you have, and appreciating what you already have.
+In fact, I’d say that being grateful is a key part of raising kids with character.
 Here are a few ways to raise grateful kids in an entitled world.

 Be honest with yourself and it’s okay if you say yes.